-Equality, Diversity and Inclusion reporting
+Equality, diversity and inclusion reporting

 King’s believes that as a public sector organisation we have an obligation to have representative recruitment, training, promotion and other formal employment policies and procedures.

-We are open to the value of differences in age, disability, gender, marital status, pregnancy and maternity, race, sexual orientation, and religion or belief (as explained below).
+We are open to the value of differences in age, disability, sex, gender, marital status, pregnancy and maternity, race, sexual orientation, and religion or belief (as explained below).
 We believe this makes us better able to treat our patients, as well as being a better place to work.

 Equality Act (2010) – Public Sector Equality Duty